microsoftgraph/msgraph-sdk-powershell/README.md

 1. Authentication

     The SDK supports two types of authentication: delegated access and app-only access.
-    - Delegated access via Device Code Flow.
+    - Delegated access.

         ```ps
+        # Using interactive authentication.
         Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All"
         ```

+        or

+        ```ps
+        # Using device code flow.
+        Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All" -UseDeviceAuthentication
+        ```

+        or

+        ```ps
+        # Using your own access token.
+        Connect-MgGraph -Scopes "User.Read.All", "Group.ReadWrite.All" -AccessToken $AccessToken
+        ```

     - App-only access via Client Credential with a certificate.

-        The certificate will be loaded from `Cert:\CurrentUser\My\` store.
+        The certificate will be loaded from `Cert:\CurrentUser\My\` store when `-CertificateThumbprint` or `-CertificateName` is specified.
 Ensure the certificate is present in the store before calling `Connect-MgGraph`.

-        You can pass either `-CertificateThumbprint` or `-CertificateName` to `Connect-MgGraph`.

         ```ps
         # Using -CertificateThumbprint